Technical-Test-Hyan/technical-test-back/README.md

 ```bash
   yarn
 ```
-In the file .env, put our credentials to access your database
+In the file .env, put our credentials to access your database:
+Check the .env.example to see how the configuration was done

 Run the migrations